 A Successful Future Starts Now

-The Tools to Succeed from Grade 4 to High School Graduation and Beyond
+From Grade 4 to High School Graduation and Beyond

-Here's What Your Teen Will Learn:
+Your Teen Will Learn:

-- Communications skills, including active listening.
+- Tactics for better communication, including active listening.